 9. Saini, C., Hutton, P., Gao, S., Simpson, R.K., Giraudeau, M., Sepp, T., Webb, E., McGraw, K.J.
 2018.
 Exposure to artificial light at night increases innate immune activity during development in a precocial bird.
 In review at Biology Letters.

 8. Simpson, R.K. & McGraw, K.J.
 2018.
-It’s not jut what you have, but how you use it: solar-positional and behavioral effects on hummingbird color appearance during courtship.
-In review at Ecology Letters.
+It’s not jut what you have, but how you use it: solar-positional and behavioural effects on hummingbird colour appearance during courtship.
+Ecology Letters, Early View.
+Link

 7. Simpson, R.K. & McGraw, K.J.
 2018.
 Multiple signaling in a variable environment: expression of song and color traits as a function of ambient sound and light.
 Biotropica 50: 531-540.
 PDF